bradygaster/DurableLoanProcess/readme.md

 1. Configure the `DurableLoans.LoanProcess` project with the correct Azure SignalR Service and Azure Storage connection strings.
 1. `func start` the `DurableProcess.LoanProcess`.
 1. `dotnet run` the `DurableLoans.ExchangeRateService` project.
+1. `dotnet run` the `DurableLoans.LoanOffice.Inbox` project.
 1. `dotnet run` the `DurableLoans.LoanOffice.InboxProcessor` project.
-1. `dotnet run` the `DurableLoans.LoanOffice.Inbox` project.
 1. `dotnet run` the `DurableLoans.LoanOffice.ToBeApproved` project.
 1. `dotnet run` the `DurableLoans.Web` project.

+There is also a WPF app that demonstrates how to access the API from a desktop/WPF app.

 ## Run it